 In addition to being a factor of spatial organization, transportation is linked with the location of economic activities, including retail, manufacturing, and services.
 In a market economy, location is the outcome of a constrained choice where many issues are being considered, transportation being one of them.
 The goal is to find a suitable location that would maximize the economic returns for this activity, such as the amount being produced, production cost, or market accessibility.
-There is a long tradition within economic geography in developing location theories with a view to explain and predict the locational logic of economic activities by incorporating market, institutional and behavioral considerations.
+There is a long tradition within economic geography of developing location theories with a view to explaining and predicting the locational logic of economic activities by incorporating market, institutional and behavioral considerations.

 Location theories tend to have an explicit or implicit role attributed to transport since accessibility is an important factor in the location preferences of firms and individuals.
-As there are no absolute rules dictating locational choices, the importance of transport can only be evaluated with varying degrees of accuracy and based upon the context it takes place.
+As there are no absolute rules dictating locational choices, the importance of transport can only be evaluated with varying degrees of accuracy and based on the context it takes place.
 Transportation has four main locational influences, including costs, agglomeration, density, and co-location.
 At best, the following observations concerning transportation modes and terminals and their importance as locations can be made: